 Established in 2015, the NaNoBoston Beacon is presented to the Wrimo who best leads by example, who contributes to the community, and who works hardest to set a good example for their fellow NaNoBostonians.

 2015 – Karla (pikagirl)

 The ELMO award was the highest honor bestowed by NaNoBoston from 2006 – 2015.
 It has been superseded by the NaNoBoston Beacon Award.

 At the end of every National Novel Writing Month in Boston since 2006, prizes have been awarded to wrimos who have distinguished themselves in some way.
 While the prizes are all equally desirable, the first among equals is the “Excellence in Literary Monthly Overachievement,” or ELMO, award.
 But why ELMO?

 Elmo, the Sesame Street character, became the unofficial mascot for NaNoBoston that year.
-Travis and Anna, both freshly–minted MLs at that time, were scouting write-in locations one October day.
+Travis and Jordan, both freshly–minted MLs at that time, were scouting write-in locations one October day.
 It had been a long and tiring series of visits to unenthusiastic shopkeepers and restaurateurs, trying in vain to convince them that letting a group of people come in, take up tables for a couple of hours, and write was a good idea.

 It was later that night, when brainstorming about prize ideas (new at the time) that one of them (no one remembers who) came up with the idea of calling the biggest prize the ELMO.
-A suitable backronym was coined, and the rest of the idea came together.
+A suitable acronym was coined, and the rest of the idea came together.

 2006 – Mageta (Swain)